sharan-naribole/sharan-naribole.github.io/_posts/2025-06-07-portfolio-eval.md

 ---

-In this second entry of my AI Trading Strategies Nanodegree blog series, I delve into the completed project **Evaluating Risk adjusted Returns and Backtesting**.
-This project explores how to collect real financial data, prepare it for quantitative analysis, and evaluate a dynamic investment strategy in particular **Risk Parity** — using Python-based workflows.
+In this second entry of my AI Trading Strategies Nanodegree blog series, I delve into  **Evaluating Risk adjusted Returns and Backtesting** study which was completed as part of the Udacity’s [AI Trading Strategies Nanodegree](https://www.udacity.com/course/ai-trading-strategies--nd881).
+In this project, using Python-based workflows, I explored how to prepare financial data for quantitative analysis and evaluate the risk adjusted returns of a dynamic **risk parity** weighted investment strategy .

 👉 [Project repo](https://github.com/sharan-naribole/finance-returns-backtesting)